 “S... sure.
 Let me just clear the middle of the room.
 I can set up a makeshift futo-”

 “Hmm?
 Why?”
-She caressed his chest, nails digging in a little.
+She drew harder on his chest, her nail digging in a little, creasing into his t-shirt.
 “Besides, this feels more comfortable.”

 “Hey there, handsome,” she said, and flung her hair back, giving him a haughty look.
-Those locks were dyed white to the amber roots, shimmering so.
+Those locks were dyed white to the amber roots, shimmering more than her eyes, which was no small feat.
 “I’m drunk; let’s fuck.”

-“Oh, not again Lily,” Tanya grumbled, picking her up.
-“Come on...
-Let’s get you home.
+“Oh, not again Lily,” Tanya grumbled, pulling her away from Johnny.
+“Come on.
+Let’s get you home...
 Sorry, Johnny.
 Looks like we’ll have to wait another day.”